 I felt like I was doing everything I could to get stronger and nothing seemed to work.
 I mean, I was a trainer!!
 I should have known how to do this!
 It was incredibly frustrating.

 I spent the next three years of my life pouring over research, learning the nitty gritty about our pelvic floor and core from people I trust in the industry (like respected pelvic floor PTs and anatomy geniuses), and seeking out well-researched options.
 I knew there had to be answers.

 Finding those answers proved more challenging than I would have liked, but I learned a TON in the process and finally got my strength back.
 And, it catapulted me into an entirely new field of focus – helping postpartum moms get their strength back!
 (Side note – if I had seen a Pelvic Floor PT sooner with my first son, I would have avoided a LOT of the pain I went through in the first place.
 See your Pelvic Floor PTs ladies!)

-What we share in this video is what I learned NOT to do – specific exercises that you must AVOID postpartum until your foundation is secure, whether you have an abdominal split or not.
+What we share in this video is what I learned NOT to do – specific exercises that you should MODIFY postpartum until your foundation is secure, whether you have an abdominal split or not.